rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.template.markdown

 ## CI server functionality

-**A CI server should merge changes to the main branch in a safe way.**
+**A CI server should merge changes to the main branch in a "safe" way.**

 ### Basic workflow